-Asking for help is all about the “X degrees of separation” principle.
-It is perfectly normal and OK if you don’t know who the right person is to ask your questions to.
-The point is to find a person who can point you toward another person who might know (who then might point you toward another person, etc.)—or find an advocate who will go find the answer for you.
+- Asking for help is all about the “X degrees of separation” principle.
+It’s perfectly normal and OK if you don’t know the right person to ask about a certain topic.
+The point is to find someone who can point you toward someone else who might know, or to find an advocate who will find the answer with or for you.

 Start with your EOP, Housing/Residential Life, or Financial Aid office.

 If your school doesn’t have these offices, or if you’re not getting useful answers, start asking around.
-The situation is very confusing for everyone, but you will be able to find answers.
-Remember: you don’t need to find the exact person who can directly solve your problem; you just need to find a helpful person who understands the system—or even someone who can refer you to another person who understands the system.
-Try asking your professors—or anyone you’ve interacted with.
+You will be able to find answers.
+If you’re not sure who to ask, try asking your professors—or anyone you’ve interacted with.

-As needed, introduce yourself to the person.
-The professor of your current 18-person writing class will probably remember you!
-But the helpful front desk person in the Financial Aid office will need more background/context.
+- As needed, introduce yourself.
+The professor of your small writing class will probably remember you, but the helpful front desk person in the Financial Aid office will probably need more background/context.

-Tell them that you’re really concerned about your situation because ________ (you don’t know where you’ll go if you have to move off campus, your financial need has gotten a lot more urgent, whatever your concerns are.)
+- Tell them that you’re really concerned about your situation because ________ (fill in the blank with your situation: you’re having trouble keeping up with classes, your financial need has gotten a lot more urgent, or whatever it is.)

-You don’t have to live on campus, either.
+- You don’t have to limit yourself to academic concerns, either.
 You can seek advocacy about housing, food, etc. from your school; often there are people in the administration who are familiar with local housing options and aid.